 VFPMS staff must document consultations regarding inpatients in patients' medical records to communicate with treating healthcare professionals.
-A conversation with the treating medical / surgical team is strongly recommended - some might say "expected" (preferably with the bedcard consultant rather than junior residents / registrars).
+A conversation with the treating medical/surgical team is strongly recommended - some might say "expected" (preferably with the bedcard consultant rather than junior residents/registrars).
 This should occur at the time of the consultation.

 The VFPMS doctor who provides the consultation remains responsible for ongoing communication with other professionals and family-members, decision-making and recommendations around forensic investigations, attendance at case conferences (or delegating other VFPMS doctors to convey information and opinions on their behalf) and writing the VFPMS report.
+Only under exceptional circumstances (for example, annual leave and illness) are cases to be handed on to other doctors for ongoing care and follow up.
+The expectation within the service is that doctors remain responsible for 'their cases' in an ongoing way.

 Attendance at case conferences must be documented however VFPMS staff do not need to independently document attendance at SCAN meetings and discharge planning meetings if case conferences are documented by others, the attendance list is included and minutes are included in the child's medical record.
+A single record of a meeting is ideal (multiple records are discouraged because they can lead to confusion and inconsistencies).
 Ideally the VFPMS representative should CHECK that the minutes accurately document the forensic opinion BEFORE the minutes are uploaded to the child's EMR.
 At MCH the SCAN meeting minutes will be emailed to the (involved) VFPMS doctor by the (involved) social worker for editing prior to uploading to the child's EMR.